LastAncientOne/SimpleStockAnalysisR/README.md

 ## Disclaimer
 Do not use this code for investing or trading in the stock market.
-However, if you are interest in the stock market, you should read books that relate to stock market or finance.
+However, if you are interest in the stock market, you should read books that are relate to stock market or finance.

 ## This is not get rich quick and is for researching and educational purposes.